FredHutch/tfcb_2022/lectures/lecture05/README.md

 **Melody Campbell ([@melodygcampbell](https://twitter.com/melodygcampbell), [campbelllab.org](http://campbelllab.org))**

-This lesson builds on the work that we did in the previous session, while adding additional complexity. editing a file using vim, writing a for loop, and writing a basic shell script.
+This lesson builds on the work that we did in the previous session, while adding additional complexity.

 ## Learning objectives